Table of Contents

-But you invest that time in scrolling through social media feeds, staring out the window, and generally not getting much done.
+But you invest that time in scrolling through social media feeds, staring out the window, and generally just wasting your time.

 ‘You act like mortals in all that you fear, and like immortals in all that you desire’

-There’s a number of ways to deal with this problem, and the first of those is to eliminate access to social media (and ideally your smartphone) while you’re working.
+There’s a number of ways to stop being distracted, and the first of those is to eliminate access to social media sites (and ideally your smartphone) while you’re working.

-If you can’t do that for the entire day then start off by using an app like Freedom for 30-minute sessions, and then expand those to an hour at a time.
+If you can’t do that for the entire day then start off by using an app like Freedom for 15-minute sessions, and then expand those to an hour at a time.

-Something else I find very useful is to put an A4 notepad on my desk and note down on each line what I did for the last 30 minutes.
+Something I find very useful is to put an A4 pad on my desk and note what I did for the last 30 minutes.

 You have to be brutally honest for this to be effective, but once you notice how often “social media” or “not sure” is written down you’ll get a wake-up call.

-Parkinson’s Law is something I still struggle with at times, but that’s human nature, especially if you’re a driven type of person.
+Parkinson’s Law is something I still struggle with at times, but that’s human nature.

-Now I’m going to sound like a hypocrite here when I say I love working from home.
+I’m going to sound like a hypocrite now when I say I love working from home.

-I can walk my dog whenever I feel like doing that, or stroll to the shop, or take a coffee break…or read a book for 30 minutes and nap.
+I can walk my dog whenever I feel like doing that, or stroll to the shop, or take a coffee break…or read a book for 30 minutes.

-Plus it’s either do this or go back to an environment where office politics, nepotism and arse-kissing are the order of the day.
+Plus the harsh reality is that it’s either do this or go back to an environment where office politics, nepotism and arse-kissing are the order of the day.

-Sure, working from home is not without its own set of challenges, and isolation is one of the biggest things to deal with.
+Sure, working from home is not without its challenges, and isolation is one of the biggest things of those.

 But once you know that isolation can become an issue then you can head it off at the pass.